humanmade/altis-cloud/docs/dns-configuration.md

 It's common to implement a redirect from the domain apex to the subdomain, such as redirecting `example.com` to `www.example.com`.
 There are two options to support this in Altis Cloud:

-1. Use Altis manages nameservers (see below)
+1. Use Altis managed nameservers (see below)
 1. Use your domain registrar or self-hosted service to redirect the domain apex to the subdomain.
 Many domain registrars support this service, and typically call it "web forwarding" or "web redirect".

 ## Managed Nameservers